The center's International Perspectives on Urban Law and Policy course exposes students to global legal and policy issues.

 - The program examines and provides recommendations for a defined set of challenges facing the host city.

 - It promotes active learning and problem solving through research, site visits and group discussions with local academics, non- government organizations and government officials.

 - Participants contribute scholarly articles for publication in an online journal with international reach.

 Participants will receive reading materials to review prior to the start of the program.
-Attendees are expected to participate fully, including daily lectures, site visits, group discussions and dinners.
+They are expected to participate fully, attending daily lectures, site visits, group discussions and dinners.
 Participants contribute scholarly articles for publication in the online journal, Journal of Comparative Urban Law & Policy, a publication of Georgia State Law’s Center for the Comparative Study of Metropolitan Growth.